gqkfh/intelx-searcher/README.md

-# Shodan Email Searcher without ApiKey
+# IntelX searcher with ApiKey

 > **With this Python tool, you can search in the IntelX database for results.
 The tool includes the ApiKey**